 Alix Piorun is a concert, event and travel photographer living in Brooklyn, New York.
-She started photographing concerts from the front row when she was in high school and continued to shoot in an official manner for various bands and outlets, and has photographed over 75 shows for CMJ.
-Her day job consists of being a photographer of a different sort: acquiring diagnostic images within Nuclear Medicine.
+She started photographing concerts from the front row when she was in high school and continued to shoot in an official manner for various bands, outlets and festivals, and has photographed over 75 shows for CMJ.

-Since spending a semester in Tokyo, Japan, Alix has been interested in the world outside of the US and taken any opportunity to travel as often as possible, ideally internationally but domestically as well.
-She has an affinity for photographing street art, abandoned buildings, and anything colorful and out of the ordinary.
-These days, she writes about the unique, weird and ridiculous events she participates in throughout New York and Brooklyn, along with more photos of her travels in her blog, Don’t Threaten Me With A Good Time.
+After spending a semester in Tokyo, Japan, Alix took an interest in the world outside of the US and finds any opportunity to travel as often as possible, ideally internationally but domestically as well.
+She has an affinity for photographing street art, abandoned buildings, anything colorful and out of the ordinary, and weird and unique events throughout NYC.

 In addition to photographing concerts and her travel, Alix also enjoys and is available to photograph events of every type, capturing the ambiance of the environment and attendees enjoying themselves.

-Other photography clients have included Gothamist, Brooklyn Magazine, Brooklyn Historical Society, Future of Storytelling Conference, Children’s Museum of the Arts, NYC Social Sports Club, Epic Records, Warner Bros.
+Alix shoots regularly for Gothamist and Bedford & Bowery, along with photos having appeared in Per La Mente, Brooklyn Magazine, Brooklyn Historical Society, Future of Storytelling Conference, Children’s Museum of the Arts, Bicycling Magazine, Universal Records, NYC Social Sports Club, Epic Records, Warner Bros.
 Records Nashville, Warped Tour, V2 Records, Avex Records Japan, Pabst Blue Ribbon, World Adult Kickball Association and many varied others.

-Please contact her at email@example.com or below if you need an event covered for yourself or your company, to license images for upcoming use, or for any other inquiries.
+Please contact her at email@example.com or through the contact page if you need an event covered for yourself or your company, to license images for upcoming use, or for any other inquiries.